aminmahdi/persian-woocommerce-pdf-invoices/README.md

 Wocoomerce 3.5+
 Wordpress 4.4+

-If you discover any issues or bugs, please report them on the issue tracker.
+If you discover any issues or bugs, please report them on the <a href="https://github.com/aminmahdi/persian-woocommerce-pdf-invoices/issues">issue tracker</a>.

 # Credits
 This addon was made possible by: <a href="http://www.rightpress.net">RightPress<a>